Privatized Banking – Life Insurance Loans and Why We Use Them

 When You Pay Cash, You Trade Returns

-While paying cash may seem more straightforward and direct, it comes with a significant disadvantage.
+While it may seem more straightforward and direct, paying cash has a notable disadvantage.
 When you use your cash, you can no longer earn a return on that money in the original account.

 Therefore, the opportunity cost of using your own cash is all the future money you could have earned in the original account, had you let it continue to earn compound interest.